 Geoff Whitebread began working in the Honors Program in 2004.
 Mr. Whitebread's responsibilities include managing Honors admissions, new student orientation, assessment, student development activities, Honors news and announcements, and student workers.
 Mr. Whitebread also teaches a variety of Honors courses, including first year seminar and Capstone courses.

-Mr. Whitebread has the unique experience of teaching the Capstone proposal course eleven times since he started teaching at Gallaudet University.
-The breadth of his experience allows him to tailor each student's Honors Capstone experience to their unique goals.
+Mr. Whitebread has offered capstone proposal courses more than fifteen times in his teaching career.
+This experience allows him to tailor each student's Honors Capstone experience to their goals.
+Mr. Whitebread advises students on how to structure their proposals, structure their methods/approach to the project, and their goals after graduation.
 Mr. Whitebread has helped students and professors develop projects in such diverse fields as Chemistry, Biology, Education, English, Creative Writing, Interpreting, American Sign Language, Deaf Studies, History, Government, Sociology, Theater, Psychology, and Linguistics.
-Many of these projects that involve research on human subjects have been approved by the Institutional Review Boards of numerous educational or research institutions, and include professional-level qualitative, quantitative, and experimental research designs.
-Students were able to publish their projects or use their projects as a foundation for research in graduate school.
+Students are encouraged to publish their projects or use their projects in their future endeavors.